-"No." She paused for a moment and then said: "This is our place now, and the past is gone... and this day is ours, and the night as well."
+"No." She paused for a moment and then said: "This is our place now, the past is gone.
+Now the day is ours, as the night shall be as well."

 Sharon attracts birds to her garden with an extraordinary likeness she calls Sharon Krow.